The 1970s kitchen usually looks like a cabinet problem. It is rarely only a cabinet problem.

 Split-Level 1970s Kitchens Need Their Own Check

-It's usually tied to a stair landing and dining area in a way that changes the problem.
-The issue may not be the cabinets at all.
-It may be the way the kitchen turns its back on the living room, sits above or below a landing, or blocks natural light from reaching the middle of the house.
+The problem may not be the cabinets alone.
+It may be the way the kitchen turns its back on the living room, sits just above or below a stair landing, or blocks light from reaching the middle of the house.
+In a split-level, one well-placed opening can change how the main floor lives.
+But the wrong opening removes the only good cabinet wall, exposes a bad ceiling line, or makes the stair feel unfinished and unsafe.

-- Whether the stair landing needs more light.
+- Whether the stair landing needs its own lighting improvement independent of the kitchen.

-- Which wall carries cabinets, structure, ducts, or wiring.
+- Which wall carries cabinets, structure, ducts, or wiring that has to go somewhere.

-- Whether the entry view from the front door lands on something useful or a dead corner.
+- What the entry view lands on after the wall comes out — a useful part of the kitchen or a dead corner.

 What to Keep and What to Skip

-That might be a solid cabinet run, a good window over the sink, a simple galley layout, a breakfast area, a peninsula that still works, or original wood that can be cleaned up instead of buried under a trendy style.
+That might be a useful cabinet run, a good window over the sink, a practical galley layout, a breakfast area that still makes sense, a peninsula that serves the dining room, or original wood that can be cleaned up instead of buried under something that will look dated faster.

-- Oversized islands forced into kitchens that don't have the aisle clearance.
+- Oversized islands forced into kitchens that do not have the aisle clearance to support them.

-- Farmhouse trim bolted onto a modest 1970s suburban kitchen.
+- Farmhouse trim and cottage details on a straightforward 1970s suburban kitchen.

-- All-white finishes used to mask poor lighting instead of fixing it.
+- All-white finishes used to hide poor lighting instead of fixing the lighting.

-- Open shelving in a kitchen that actually needs closed storage.
+- Open shelving in a kitchen that needs closed storage more than it needs visual interest.

-- New floors installed before the floor layers and cabinet plan are settled.
+- New floors installed before the floor layers, cabinet removal, and layout decisions are fully settled.

 The best remodel looks calmer, brighter, and easier to use.
-It doesn't need to pretend the kitchen was built last year.
+It does not need to pretend the kitchen was built yesterday or belong to a house it was never part of.

 FAQ